 Adline Sarpong, Church School Coordinator

-Adline Sarpong is both an alum of EYC and YAA (’14).
+Adline Sarpong is an alum of both EYC and YAA (’14).
 Adline was born and raised in the Bronx and later moved to Fleetwood with her family.
 She received her Bachelor of Science degree in Biological Sciences from the University at Buffalo at only 19 years old!
 We are thrilled to have Adline back in the CCB community as our Church School Coordinator.
 Each week, she prepares all of the educational materials for the church school classes.
 Additionally, she teaches one of our Godly Play classes!
-When she’s not at CCB, Adline is busy preparing for medical school, gaining experiences shadowing doctors and volunteering.
+When she’s not at CCB, Adline is busy preparing for medical school, gaining experience shadowing doctors and volunteering.
 Christ Church will always remain a second home to Adline as she spent most of her days in high school within the church.

 Jose Braga, Assistant Sexton